I am a postdoctoral fellow in UC Berkeley, working with Alyosha Efros.

 Many seemingly unrelated computer vision tasks can be viewed as a special case of image decomposition into separate layers.
 For example, image segmentation (separation into foreground and background layers); transparent layer separation (into reflection and transmission layers); Image dehazing (separation into a clear image and a haze map), and more.
 In this paper we propose a unified framework for unsupervised layer decomposition of a single image, based on coupled "Deep-image-Prior" (DIP) networks.
 It was shown [Ulyanov et al] that the structure of a single DIP generator network is sufficient to capture the low-level statistics of a single image.
 We show that coupling multiple such DIPs provides a powerful tool for decomposing images into their basic components, for a wide variety of applications.
 This capability stems from the fact that the internal statistics of a mixture of layers is more complex than the statistics of each of its individual components.
 We show the power of this approach for Image-Dehazing, Fg/Bg Segmentation, Watermark-Removal, Transparency Separation in images and video, and more.
 These capabilities are achieved in a totally unsupervised way, with no training examples other than the input image/video itself.

-Zero Shot Super-Resolution using Deep Internal Learning
+Zero Shot Super-Resolution using Deep Internal Learning Assaf Shocher,

-Assaf Shocher, Nadav Cohen, Michal Irani,
+Nadav Cohen,

 CVPR 2018